TestiFi-App/testifi-config/prompt.md

 # Feedback
 Messages:
 Intro 1: “While TestiFi finalizes your testimony, there are three optional questions to help improve the experience for others.
-Feel free to answer, skip any question, or say ‘no’.
+Feel free to answer, skip any question, or say ‘no’."
 Question 1: “1 of 3: On a scale of 1-5 (1 being difficult, 5 being easy), how was the process of building your testimony?”
 Question 2: “2 of 3: What was one thing you liked most about working with TestiFi?”
 Question 3: “3 of 3: If you could suggest one quick change to make it even better, what would it be?”